Roosevelt Hotel (Manhattan): Closure

 With the onset of the COVID-19 pandemic in New York City in March 2020, most of the hotel's employees were furloughed, and occupancy rates dropped significantly.
-By July 2020, officials of the Aviation Division of Pakistan indicated that the hotel might have to be closed permanently that December, as the hotel was losing $37 million per month.
+By that July, officials of the Aviation Division of Pakistan indicated that the hotel might have to be closed permanently that December, as the hotel was losing $37 million per year.
 The same month, Pakistan's Cabinet Committee on Privatization decided to run the hotel through a joint venture rather than privatizing it.
-Trump, who by then was U.S. president, subsequently expressed interest in buying the hotel from PIA.
-In September 2020, Pakistan's Economic Coordination Council gave $142 million to the Roosevelt Hotel Corporation to settle outstanding debts and pay severance to employees.
+Trump, who at that time was U.S. president, subsequently expressed interest in buying the hotel from PIA.
+In September, Pakistan's Economic Coordination Council gave $142 million to the Roosevelt Hotel Corporation to settle outstanding debts and pay severance to employees.
 The next month, PIA announced that the hotel would permanently close due to continued financial losses associated with the pandemic.
 At the time, nearly three-quarters of New York City's luxury hotels had not reopened.

 The hotel closed on December 18, 2020.
 The Pakistani Air Ministry refused to divulge its plans for the Roosevelt, which was boarded up, although the ministry said it was not planning to sell the hotel.
 One year after the Roosevelt closed, PIA had still not paid $7 million in severance to the hotel's workers, as was required by New York City law.
 This prompted the Hotel Trades Council to file a lawsuit against the New York City government, claiming that the city had failed to enforce the law.
 By November 2021, PIA was paying severance to roughly 500 workers that had been furloughed.
 However, the airline was seeking an injunction against another city law, which required hotels with more than 100 rooms to pay each employee up to $500 per week while they were closed.
 The following April, a federal judge denied PIA's request for an injunction.

 By early 2022, Australian mining firm Tethyan Copper sought to acquire the hotel after the Pakistani government reneged on a mineral-rights agreement with them.
 In addition, local politicians were advocating for the New York City Landmarks Preservation Commission to designate the hotel building as a landmark.
-The Qatar Investment Authority also showed interest in purchasing the hotel in August 2022, offering to buy a 25 percent stake in the hotel.
+The Qatar Investment Authority also showed interest in purchasing the hotel in August, offering to buy a 25 percent stake.
 At the time, Pakistan's aviation minister Ghulam Sarwar Khan denied reports that PIA was planning to sell some shares in the hotel to Qatar.
 By that September, Pakistani officials were considering either reopening the hotel or leasing it out as a mixed-use development.
 Pakistani officials indicated in early 2023 that they would not sell the hotel but, instead, planned to form a joint venture to operate the hotel.
 The hotel's future was still uncertain because PIA and Tethyan were still involved in a lawsuit over the hotel.